voxpelli/webpage-micropub-to-github/README.md

 `MICROPUB_FILENAME_STYLE` | File name and path for post.
 Example: `_posts/:year-:month-:day-:slug` `MICROPUB_MEDIA_FILES_STYLE` | File name and path for media files.
 Example: `media/:year-:month-:slug/:filesslug` `MICROPUB_PERMALINK_STYLE` | [Jekyll permalink style](http://jekyllrb.com/docs/permalinks/).
 Example: `/:categories/:year/:month/:title/`
-`MICROPUB_OPTION_DERIVE_CATEGORY` | Override the default category
+`MICROPUB_LAYOUT_NAME` | The name of the Jekyll layout to use for the posts.
+Defaults to `microblogpost` `MICROPUB_OPTION_DERIVE_CATEGORY` | Override the default category

+#### Complex output styles

+These configuration options can all be given different values for different types of content by setting up conditions under which each configuration applies.
+See [conditional values](#conditional-values).

 ### Complex configuration
 Variable | Description